Wharton State Forest: Inside Wharton

 A monument marks the location where Mexican aviation pioneer Emilio Carranza crashed on July 12, 1928 while attempting to fly his Ryan Brougham airplane, the Mexico Excelsior, non-stop from New York to Mexico City, final leg of a historic goodwill flight to the United States.
 The monument, installed with funds donated by Mexican schoolchildren, depicts a falling eagle of Aztec design.
 Every July on the Saturday nearest the anniversary of his crash (second Saturday in July) at 1:00 p.m. he is honored at the monument site by local residents and representatives from the Mexican consulates in New York City and Philadelphia.

 The forest has ten campgrounds, ranging from family camping at Atsion Recreation Area, with showers and a guarded beach, to wilderness camping that can be reached only by hiking or canoe/kayak.

 Apple Pie Hill is a popular hiking destination along the Batona Trail in the forest.
 The hill, topped with a 60 ft New Jersey Forest Fire Service fire tower, provides impressive panoramic views across the Pinelands region.

+Flora

+The flora of Wharton State Forest includes a variety of trees such as pitch pine, loblolly pine, pond pine, shortleaf pine, Atlantic white cedar, red maple, blackgum, magnolia, sweetgums, oaks, and sassafras.
+The forest floor is predominantly covered by bracken ferns.